-Master of Arts in Education: School Librarianship with an Embedded Teacher Librarian Services Credential (Online)
+Master of Arts in School Librarianship with an Embedded Teacher Librarian Services Credential (Online)

 This online master’s degree is offered in conjunction with the Teacher Librarian Services Credential.
 The school librarianship program is for credentialed teachers who seek to earn both a Teacher Librarian Services Credential as well as a master’s degree in the same field.
 The master’s degree can be obtained by completing two additional courses beyond the required credential courses.1 Teacher librarians serve as school and district librarians and media specialists.
 This program is offered completely online.

-Admission to the Master of Arts in Education: School Librarianship is required.
+Admission to the Master of Arts in School Librarianship program is required.

 This program prepares librarian services teachers to work as librarians and media specialist/technology experts in K-12 school libraries in California, across the nation, and around the world.